the future of libraries in the digital age

 Welcome!
 Once you join our network, please introduce yourself by going to the Introductions Category in the forum or clicking on the link and creating a new post there.
 Please note that we have to approve all members to avoid spammers, and that can take up to a day.

 Glad to have you here!
-We currently have over 20,000 members from 174 countries.
+We currently have over 23,000 members from 174 countries.

 Everyone is invited to participate in these events, designed to foster collaboration and knowledge sharing among information professionals worldwide.
 Each three-hour event will consist of a series of short keynote speakers plus 10-15 crowd-sourced thirty-minute presentations.

+Library 2.016: PRIVACY IN THE DIGITAL AGE was held on March 16th, 2016.
 What are the roles and responsibilities of libraries regarding the protections of intellectual freedom, privacy, free speech, information access, and freedom of the press?
 Are these still core values of the library profession, and if so, how are libraries and librarians responding to the increasing complexities of data tracking and desires for data-informed services and marketing?

 In this focused conversation on privacy, we planned on hearing from a variety of library professionals as well as keynote Speakers: Lee Rainie; Director, Internet, Science, and Technology Research; Pew Research Center; Jamie Larue, Director, Office for Intellectual Freedom, American Library Association; Jonathan Hernández, Associate Researcher, Library and Information Institute, National Autonomous University of Mexico (UNAM); Deborah Caldwell-Stone, Deputy Director, Office for Intellectual Freedom, American Library Association; and Alison Macrina, Director, Library Freedom Project.

 Posted by Mario Echeverría on January 4, 2018 at 2:20pm

 Posted by Mario Echeverría on January 4, 2018 at 2:19pm